isc-projects/kea/doc/sphinx/kea-messages.rst

     command socket configuration is NOT SECURE: %1

-This warning message is issued when security enforcement is disabled and command socket configuration does not use HTTPS/TLS or  baseic HTTP authentication.
+This warning message is issued when security enforcement is disabled and command socket configuration does not use HTTPS/TLS or  basic HTTP authentication.
 The server will still use the socket as configured but is warning that doing so may pose a security risk.